 How Online Weather Betting Works

 A lot of the time, weather betting sites offer wagers on things such as temperatures, rain, snow and storms.
 One of the most common bets you’ll see in this category are wagers on temperature extremes.
 During the summer months, you’ll often see bets based on the highest temperature of the year.

 For example, Betfair had a high temperature wager this last summer.
 Betfair had several contracts available in which you could bet that the highest temperature would be 85 or lower, 85.01 to 90, 90.01 to 94 and so on.
 Your goal in this bet would have been to accurately predict the general range of the highest recorded temperature that summer.

-Betting sites also host similar wagers during the winter, except for the lowest temperature.
+Betting sites also offer weather betting odds during the winter, except for the lowest temperature.
 You may also find wagers based on the number of hurricanes that make landfall in certain regions, the month that will have the highest or lowest temperature, the month that will accumulate the most rainfall and so on.